-One of the popular methods of getting started in real estate is called “house hacking”, popularized on the investor website Bigger Pockets – buying the home to live in for a couple years while the other tenants pay for your mortgage.
+One of the popular methods of getting started in real estate is called “house hacking”, a term popularized on the investor website Bigger Pockets – buying the home to live in for a couple years while the other tenants pay for your mortgage.

 The Fort Hood area multi-families are predominantly fourplexes and duplexes.
 There are very few triplexes, townhomes, or condos.